-As Bully Awareness Month approaches (October) we bring you September’s segment, “Bullies Play The Victim”.
+In our quest for Bully bring you this moths segment “Bullies Play The Victim”.
 Over the last few months we have examined several characteristics of a bully.
 It’s apparent that dealing with a bully can be both lengthy and complicated process.

 One of the biggest complications arises outside the bully themselves—that being the circle or community where the bully holds clout.
 A collective group can take on a bully’s agenda feeling fully convinced that they are doing a good thing.
 This stems from the often over looked bullying characteristic of a “Bully Playing The Victim”.

 Playing the victim is arguably one of the most powerful strategies a bully can utilize because the emotional charge it generates to fuel support.
 With this maneuver a bully is able to turn the table on their own victim.
 This happens in the court rooms regularly—lawyers often defend guilty clients by casting them as the victim.
 When the jury deliberates we see the complications surface.
 Although they were initially influenced by the client and the lawyer, it’s no longer about just them, it has now grown into a community of people whose emotions have been tampered with.
 The primary goal all along was to cause the jury doubt towards the real victim by inciting sympathies for the guilty party.